 Often incorporated into existing parks and little league complexes, Miracle League facilities work to expand park amenities in areas already treasured by community members.

-Recently completed and opened to the public in spring 2018, Urbandale Miracle League Field replaces an existing field at Northview Park.
+Recently completed and opened to the public, Urbandale Miracle League Field replaces an existing field at Northview Park.
 By offering kickball and other events, Urbandale aims to utilize the field to increase athletic opportunities for adults with disabilities as well as children.